Rookout/docs/docs/rules-status.md

 Rookout recommends you fix `Warning` whent they appear.

 `Warning` messages are clearly documented within the IDE, but here are some of the common ones:

+#### (JVM) Source file not found
-- `JVM` **Source file not found** - Rookout relies on source file hashing to ensure you are debugging the correct version of the files you are trying to debug.
+Rookout relies on source file hashing to ensure you are debugging the correct version of the files you are trying to debug.
 In JVM based languages, you need to include your source within your Jar/War/Ear archives- read more about it on our [setup page](rooks-setup.md).